 This is a course in theory leading into harmony.
-It includes the study of music notation, melody writing, harmonizing simple melodies, and ear training.
-It is a technical course for the serious music student, who is expected to possess a working knowledge of the piano keyboard, the ability to play an instrument, or singing experience.
+It includes the study of Western music and its commonly used terminology.
+It includes the study of music notation, as well as fundamental musical elements such as meter, intervals, keys, scales, and basic chords.
+During this course, you will also learn sight-singing or ear training, which is a way to develop your musicianship.
+This is a technical course for the serious music student, who is expected to possess a working knowledge of the piano keyboard, and have the ability to sing or play an instrument.
 This course meets the Visual and Performing Arts credit requirement for graduation.